yashsdesai/csc369_final_project/README.md

     python3 scraper.py

 5.)
-If prompted with an error, update path of browser in the commented code
+If prompted with an error, update path of browser in the commented code.
+You can do this by running the following in your terminal:

+    which google-chrome